IHE/ITI.MHDS/index.md

 The Document Registry is grouped with a set of actors from other
 profiles:

 - **MHD - Document Recipient** supports publication requests by the MHD Document Source.
 The Comprehensive Metadata Option is required.
 - **MHD - Document Responder** supports the discovery and retrieval of documents by MHD Document Consumer.
 - **PMIR - Patient Identity Consumer** provides patient identity synchronization and specifically the merge function to be applied to any data managed in the Document Registry.
 - **SVCM – Terminology Consumer** enables the Document Registry to gain access to ValueSets that the Registry is enforcing Metadata consistency.
 - **mCSD – Care Services Selective Consumer** enables the Registry to have access to Organization and Practitioner resources.
 - **IUA – Authorization Server and Resource Server** enforces access control decisions.
 - **ATNA - Secure Node** enable the Document Registry to be secure, record audit records, and support secure transactions.
 - **CT - Time Client** assures that all records of time done by the Document Registry are aligned with the Time Source.

-**<span class="underline">HIE Central Infrastructure Requirements</span>**
+**_HIE Central Infrastructure Requirements_**

 In MHDS, the Document Registry is part of a Document Sharing Health Information Exchange (HIE).
 See Figure 50.1-2.
 The Document Registry